 Palynology is the study of microscopic objects of macromolecular organic composition which are insoluble in hydrochloric and hydrofluoric acid.
 Palynology slides from exploration wells contain acid-resistant biopolymer organic matter, and the study of these slides plays a vital role in minimizing the environmental impact of petroleum exploration.

-Similarly to slides in routine pathology or research, palynology slides can be digitalized for image analysis, sharing and archival purposes.
+Similarly to slides in routine pathology or research, it is rational to digitalize palynology slides for easier image analysis, sharing and archival.

 However, scanning palynology slides requires a digital slide scanner with high optical resolution.
 The typical requirement is a 40x objective with a numerical aperture of 0.95, criteria that few scanners can fulfill.